josehu07/hux-kernel/README.md

 $ make
 ```

-Or, if you just want to try out Hux without a development toolchain, download both the released kernel image `hux.iso` and the initial file system image `vsfs.img` to the folder.
-(The images have bot been uploaded yet.
-The first release of Hux is coming soon.)
+Or, if you just want to try out Hux without a development toolchain, download both the released kernel image `hux.iso` and the initial file system image `vsfs.img` (a little bit large) to the folder.

-To run Hux in QEMU (currently only supports GUI VGA mode, "nographics" mode is coming soon), do:
+To run Hux in QEMU (currently only supports GUI VGA mode so requires a desktop host environment, "nographics" mode is coming soon), do:

 ```bash
 $ make qemu